BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 colcon build
 ```

-Note: Don't forget to make bash in bashrc: source .../install/setup.bash to get access to the whole directory name, go into ROS_tf2_test, and run:
+Now, go into ROS_tf2_test and run the following:

 ```
-pwd
+source $PWD/install/setup.bash
 ```

 Note: This replaces the '...'